Research and Writing a Book

 It is generally accepted that information sources are either "primary" or "secondary".

-Basically, a primary source is an established-as-reliable original document or photograph, a contemporary newspaper report of an event that has occurred, or a trustworthy eye-witness account.
+Basically, a primary source is an established-as-reliable original document or photograph, a contemporary newspaper report of an event that has occurred, or an independently trustworthy eye-witness account.
 Appearance in a book, does not in itself make an item of information "fact", unless the publication cites a credible primary source.

 Secondary sources are after-the-fact (i.e., subsequently researched) books and periodicals, or other accounts.
 These publications or reports may provide original sources, and where they do, that particular piece of information may be treated as primary, as long as that source was indeed primary, such as a contemporary document or newspaper account.
 Contemporary diaries, and so forth, may be treated as a primary source, but with the reservation that the diarist could have been mistaken about a certain fact or date, especially if the diary is recorded in retrospect and not on a day-by-day basis.
 They may of course also reflect the diarist's biases or interests.